anncam/Transformers/README.md

 6. pretrain using labeled images
 7. finetune model later for image classification

     - ViTs rival CNNs when it comes to large data sets, but don't do as well on smaller data sets.

 ![image](https://user-images.githubusercontent.com/64801054/197905222-4ba2c073-f018-407b-aa5a-c556744b6566.png)

 Background:
-- used vanilla ViT (Dosovitskiy et al., 2021), PiT (Heo et al., 2021), which is “ViT + multi-stage”, and Swin (Liu et al., 2021), which is “ViT + multi-stage + local MSA”.
+- used "vanilla" ViT, PiT, which is “ViT + multi-stage”, and Swin, which is “ViT + multi-stage + local MSA".

 ![image](https://user-images.githubusercontent.com/64801054/197897709-cf550253-031d-4742-8e2d-7039804a98f8.png)